-Any matriculated student is eligible to receive services from the Counseling Center (full/part-time, undergraduate, graduate).
+Any matriculated student is eligible to receive services from the Counseling Center (full/part-time, undergraduate, graduate), along with enrolled Middlesex Community College students currently living in a UMass Lowell residence hall.

 Appointments are required to meet with a counselor (with the exception of emergencies) and can be made either in person or over the phone during general office hours.
 Students may begin a conversation with the Counseling Center about an initial appointment through email but will rarely be scheduled that way.